Learn how to set up the Kandji API in Postman.

 - apiToken, deviceID, ade_token_id

-- You should define the value for apiToken now, and only define the others now if you have that information available.
+- At this time, define the value for apiToken, and only define the others now if you have that information available.

 - Select the new Postman Environment following their guide.